 Attending a performance at the National Theater of Greece doesn’t have to be expensive.
 While the best seats come at a premium, balcony seats and last-minute discounts often make it an affordable option for budget travelers.
 If you don’t speak Greek, don’t worry — certain productions offer English subtitles, allowing international visitors to fully appreciate the performances.
 Even if you don’t plan to see a show, the building itself is worth a visit, especially at night when its grand neoclassical façade is beautifully illuminated, making it a fantastic spot for evening photography.

-Athens Parks — Best Green Spaces & Hidden Oases
+Athens Parks.
+Best Green Spaces in Athens & Hidden Oases

 In this guide, you’ll find the best parks in Athens for different activities, from jogging and dog walking to romantic city views.
 You’ll also get insider tips on how to get there, when to visit, and where to eat nearby.